-The normative time for completion of the Ph.D. in Planning, Policy, and Design is six years, and the maximum time permitted is seven years.
+The normative time for completion of the Ph.D. in Urban and Environmental Planning and Policy is six years, and the maximum time permitted is seven years.

 The following courses are required of all students and must be completed before advancement to candidacy:

 - Social Ecology 200 (Seminar in Social Ecology)

 - Social Ecology 264A (Data Analysis) or equivalent